Ideas for Giving and Moving Forward

-In the midst of all that is going on, many of our friends and supporters are looking forward to the future when they can enjoy community with friends and resume their regular activities.
-In response to the current situation, Congress recently enacted several tax law changes.
+In response to the current situation, Congress extended some of the COVID-19 relief tax changes to 2021.
 The Foundations of Sharp HealthCare have created this page to offer resources to help you with your tax planning and to offer some ideas for you to consider if you are thinking about making a gift in support of our mission during this time:

-- A new deduction for charitable donors who do not itemize when filing their tax returns.
-If you do not itemize but make a cash gift to charity, you will be allowed to take a special tax deduction, up to $300 (per taxpayer unit), to reduce your tax liability.
+- A deduction for charitable donors who do not itemize when filing their tax returns.
+If you do not itemize but make a cash gift to charity, you will be allowed to take a special tax deduction, up to $300 ($600 for joint filers), to reduce your tax liability.

 - An increase in the deduction limit up to 100% of a donor's annual income for cash gifts (previously the deduction was capped at 60% of annual income).
 If you make a gift you will be able to deduct more this year.